lit-mod-viz/narrative-time-space/annotator-guidelines.md

 You may think of a time change as a disruption in the assumed, smooth, linear progression of time - a tear, gap or other incongruity.

-Look for explicit evocations of time that situate scenes or events at points or spans on the narrative timeline.
+Look for evocations of time that situate scenes or events at points or spans on the narrative timeline.
 A temporal marker may establish an absolute or relative point in time ("May 5th," "a few days later"), symbolically position an event in time ("the first time X happened," "before X...now Y"), or circumscribe an event's duration.
 All markers may be precise or vague, and operate on varying levels of time granularity, from seconds to decades.

+Remember, not every indication that time has passed, or every hearkening to a time in the past, will be significant in terms of scene formation.

 ## Space changes